Evan L. Loeffler - (Law Office of Evan L. Loeffler PLLC):

 Travis Scott Eller - (Eller Law Firm PLLC):

-TRAVIS SCOTT ELLER, of Eller Law Firm PLLC in Seattle, practices in landlord-tenant law as well as personal injury.
-Mr. Eller is a frequent presenter on landlord-tenant issues at continuing legal education seminars and also publishes a landlord-tenant blog.
+TRAVIS SCOTT ELLER, of Eller Law Firm PLLC, practices in landlord-tenant law as well as personal injury.
+Mr. Eller is a frequent presenter on landlord-tenant issues at continuing legal education seminars, and publishes a landlord-tenant blog.
 He earned the National Institute for Trial Advocacy’s “Advocate” designation, and is a member of the Washington State Association for Justice and the Washington Association of Criminal Defense Lawyers.
+He is a member of the high-IQ society MENSA and is very active in Toastmasters.
 Mr. Eller earned two B.A. degrees at Tennessee Technological University and his J.D. at the University of Tennessee College of Law.